Naptwen/OpenRL/README.md

 GNU AFFERO GPL (c) Useop Gim 2022

 # Install
-Download the usg_AI.exe file (NSIS file).
+- Download the usg_AI.exe file (NSIS file).\
-Install the program.
+- Or download the 7Z file.

 # usgAI v2.2.0 --alpha
 It is integration program for machine learning